 a.
 He has laid siege against us: Micah announced that Israel will be humbled by foreign powers, and even her judges will bear insults.

 i.
-Bethlehem was well known as the hometown of David, Israel’s greatest king; yet it was never a great or influential city.
-It was truly little among the thousands of Israel.
+Bethlehem was well known as the hometown of David, Israel’s greatest king, yet it was never a great or influential city.
+It was truly little among the thousands of Judah.
 Yet God chose it as the birthplace of the Messiah, the Ruler in Israel.

 ii.
 This passage from Micah 5 was quoted by the chief priests and teachers of the law when Herod asked about the birth of the Messiah (Matthew 2:5-6).

 iii.
-Bethlehem means House of Bread, and Jesus is the Bread of Life (John 6:35).
-“And now for that word Ephratah.
+Bethlehem means House of Bread, and Jesus is the bread of life (John 6:35).
+“And now for that word Ephrathah.
 That was the old name of the place which the Jews retained and loved.
 The meaning of it is, ‘fruitfulness,’ or ‘abundance.’
 Ah! well was Jesus born in the house of fruitfulness; for whence cometh my fruitfulness and thy fruitfulness, my brother, but from Bethlehem?
-Our poor barren hearts never produced one fruit or flower, till they were watered with the Savior’s blood” (Spurgeon).
+Our poor barren hearts never produced one fruit or flower, till they were watered with the Saviour’s blood.”
+(Spurgeon)

 c.
 Whose goings forth are from of old, from everlasting: This glorious promise was fulfilled in Jesus Christ, and Micah’s prophetic voice declared that though Jesus came from Bethlehem, He did not begin there.
-His goings forth are from eternity past.
+His goings forth are from before the foundation of the world.

 i.
 The Bible tells us that Jesus is the Alpha and the Omega, the Beginning and the End (Revelation 22:13).
 This means from the very beginning, Jesus was there.
 There was never a time when Jesus did not exist.

 ii.
 Before Jesus was born in Bethlehem, He existed as the Second Person of the Trinity (John 17:5, 17:24).
-These passages tell us that there was a relationship of love, fellowship, and shared glory that the Father and the Son shared in eternity past.
+These passages tell us that there was a relationship of love, fellowship, and shared glory that the Father and the Son shared before the creation of all things.
 The name “Jesus” was not known as a name for the Second Person of the Trinity until the angel Gabriel announced it to Mary (Luke 1:31).
 But the eternal Son existed before He revealed Himself as “Jesus.”

 vi.
 Knowing that Jesus’ goings forth are from of old, from everlasting shows us some important things: